SLMath/Life-Expectancy-Analysis/README.md

 22. Schooling (in years)

 ## Gettins Started
+You can try this code on your own by opening google colab, and chossing "File"> "Open notebook" > "GitHub" and inserting the URL for this project.
+Then you only need to select the notebook file that is shown there.

 When running the code in a notebook environment, two files are generated:
 "fill_missing_gdp.csv" and "fill_missing_population.csv".
 You may fill them with real data so that the code use it instead of removind these records.